 Work at International Animal Rescue's orangutan sanctuary on the rehabilitation of these great apes!
-15% Off for travellers going between August-October!

 In order to attempt to reverse this worrying trend, in 2010 IAR devised a plan to construct an orangutan rehabilitation centre in Ketapang, in the middle of the Borneo jungle.
 This centre was to exist for the purpose of housing, rehabilitating and hopefully releasing injured and abandoned orangutans back into the wild.
 Construction began in August 2011.
 In 2010, IAR finalized plans to construct an orangutan sanctuary in Ketapang, Indonesia.
 The staff at this centre strive to house, rehabilitate and release orphaned or injured orangutans back into the wild.
 In August 2011, construction began on Phase 1, thanks to a £400,000 investment and the help of many volunteers.
 Phase 1 was completed in early 2013, and the first baby orangutans were moved into the centre in January.
 In 2014, the team at IAR, alongside volunteers, built an island adjacent to the centre, and this is where some of the more boisterous juveniles go from forest school to the next stage of their rehabilitation.

 However, there is still a lot of work to do, the completion of which relies partly on the involvement of volunteers.
-This program is ambitious to say the least, but the work already completed has proven incredibly important in the rehabilitation of orangutans, who may otherwise have perished.
+This project is ambitious to say the least, but the work already completed has proven incredibly important in the rehabilitation of orangutans, who may otherwise have perished.
 The completion of this centre is vital in the on-going battle to keep orangutan numbers from falling in this part of Borneo.
 Volunteers are crucial in this process, providing much-needed manpower, enthusiasm and support to the staff and construction team at the centre.

-This orangutan conservation program is certainly one of the most ambitious and costly but is also one of the most vital in Indonesia.
+This orangutan conservation project is certainly one of the most ambitious and costly but is also one of the most vital in Indonesia.
 Although challenging and work-intensive, the completion of the centre will make an immeasurable difference to the conservation of Borneo's orangutans.

 Prior to Arrival